-European The Union's common view on humanitarian aid and the EU position towards the UN Non-Governmental and Organisations (NGOs) like the Red Cross, is contained in the document called the European Consensus.
+The European Union's common view on humanitarian aid and the EU position towards the UN and Non-Governmental Organisations (NGOs) like the Red Cross, is contained in the document called the European Consensus.
 The document was developed and signed by the European council, the European Parliament and the European commission.
-Working inconsonance with this document since 2004, the EU has been working Joint-Standard with the UN Operating Procedures for Coordination of Disaster Response in coordinating disasters response within and outside the European Union.
-It is agreed that incase of disaster within the EU, the EU will play the leading role in the coordination and for disasters outside the EU, the Un will play the leading tional Journal of Research and Publications ln the European Union, role. arrangements, are on ground for the development of training programmes holding joint-exercises and to prepare for possible real-life missions.
+Working inconsonance with this document since 2004, the EU has been working with the UN Joint-Standard Operating Procedures for Coordination of Disaster Response in coordinating disasters response within and outside the European Union.
+It is agreed that incase of disaster within the EU, the EU will play the leading role in the coordination and for disasters outside the EU, the Un will play the leading role.
+In the European Union, arrangements, ground for the development of training programmes and holding joint-exercises to prepare for possible real-life missions.

-The European Union has organisational structure, mechanism and instruments that make possible and effective international cooperation in disaster response.
+The European Union has organisational structure, mechanism and instruments that make possible effective international cooperation in disaster response.
 Important within this framework are - the Civil protection Mechanism (CPM, European Commission), The Emergency and Crisis Coordination Arrangements (CCA, Council of the EU), and the European External Action Service (EEAS).
-Member states of the European Union are autonomously responsible for the prevention and control of crisis and disasters in their own countries.
-However, in the event where the extent or consequences of the emergency exceed the capacity or capabilities of the affected country. then the mechanisms for coordination of EU member states in response to crisis are activated.
+Member states ofii. the European Union are autonomously responsible for the prevention and control of crisis and disasters in their own countries.
+However, in the event where the extent or consequences of the emergency exceed the capacity or capabilities of the affected country, then the mechanisms foriii. coordination of EU member states in response to crisis are activated.
 The contents of the EU Civil Protection Mechanism include:

-- Monitoring and Information Centre (MIC) from 2004 or the European Emergency Response Centre (ERG) from 2013. - The common emergency and Information System (CECIS) - The Civil protection Modules i.
-Communication hub: This function facilitates the exchange of requests and offers of assistance.
-Through this function, the ERC functions as a liaison the affected between country and the countries assistance offering and coordinates the actual sharing of information about the available and the resources assistance offered.
+- Monitoring and Information Centre (MIC) from 2004 or the European Emergency Response Centre (ERG) from 2013. - The common emergency and Information System (CECIS) - The Civil protection Modules